 Integrity in Applying

 Academic integrity is valued in our community and in the admission process.
 By signing your application, you certify that it is complete and accurate.
-We hold you accountable to ensure the authenticity and honesty of your application, written statements, and additional materials subsequently submitted.
+We hold you accountable to ensure the authenticity and honesty of your application, essays, and additional materials subsequently submitted.